ruizhang84/Android-team/Project2/Docs/ProjectPlan.md

 ***2.1 Project Life Cycle***

 We have adopted the Unified Process model for our software development process.
-The life cycles of this project include four phases Inception, Elaboration(milestone), Construction(release), and Transition(final production release).
+The life cycles of this project includes four phases Inception, Elaboration(milestone), Construction(release), and Transition(final production release).

 ***2.2.1 Inception :***

-In this phase, we will go from the the idea of the product to the vision of the end product.
-We need to delimite the project scope and make the business case for the product presented.
+In this phase, we will go from the the idea of the product to the vision of the end product, the Android app TCCart.
+We will need to delimite the project scope and make the business case for the product presented.

 *Activities Performed:*